Roger Bolton (broadcaster): Television

 In the 1990s, he also fronted the series Right to Reply for the last six years of its run.
-This was a Feedback-style television programme for Channel Four, which like the BBC's Points of View, dealt with viewers complaints to the channel and tried to get a response from the network's bosses.
+This was a Feedback-style television programme for Channel 4, which like the BBC's Points of View, dealt with viewers complaints to the channel and tried to get a response from the network's bosses.

 Radio

 As a radio presenter on BBC Radio 4, he is chiefly known for his work on Feedback, which he presented for 23 years, and Sunday which he regularly presented from 1998 until January 2010.

 Bolton was removed as presenter of Feedback in August 2022 by the BBC, which thanked him for his service but did not provide a reason for the change, and said it would be seeking a new presenter and production company for the programme.
 Bolton said "I'd have liked to have continued", and his removal was met with criticism from politicians and journalists.
-Following his departure he launched a podcast, Roger Bolton's Beeb Watch, which was produced by a former BBC colleague and followed a similar format to Feedback, but with a remit to cover all of the BBC's output and wider issues facing the corporation.
+Following his departure he launched a podcast, Roger Bolton's Beeb Watch, which is produced by a former BBC colleague and focuses on public service broadcasting generally with a focus on the BBC in particular.